-You can capture cupcakes in very simple ways, and you can do it in very complicated manners.
+You can capture cupcakes in very simple ways.
+Or you can do it in a more complicated.
 It’s all down to the message you want to portray with your food photography.

 By keeping it simple, you create fewer distractions.
 Fewer distractions mean more attention to the little objects of joy.

 Cakes are some of my favourite food types.
 They incorporate, fruit, vegetables (carrot cake), chocolate, cheese, nuts, and even spices.

 Nothing gets people’s mouths watering more than a delicious image of an inviting gateau.
 That’s the challenge of cake photography.